Britain is open to individuals who want to come and actively participate in the economy through employment or running a business.

-To search for employment opportunities and visa sponsorship as a foreign national, you should be prepared to dedicate a lot of time to online research.
+To search for employment opportunities and visa sponsorship as a foreign national, you should be prepared to dedicate a lot of time to research.

-register of licensed sponsors.
+Employers can only sponsor a skilled worker if they are on the Home Office register of licensed sponsors.
 Searching this list can help to narrow your focus.
 If you are offered a skilled job from an employer that is not on the register, they will have to apply for a sponsor licence to be able to hire you.

 Roles that are on the UK Shortage Occupation List can usually offer better chances of success as the visa criteria and application process are less strict than for other jobs.
 The roles on the list are diverse and subject to change.